 If the temperature gauge is running high, then you can immediately turn the heater on in the car.
 If it is hot outside, then roll the windows down as well and direct the air vents away from the passengers.

 This will cool the engine down quickly as you look for a place to pull over and check the water level.
-Never open a hot radiator.
+Never open a hot radiator, as you can inflict major harm to yourself.
 Instead, add water through the overflow tank if it is needed.